jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 ## Getting started

 For Homebridge to communicate with your Energy Sockets, it is required to enable the "Local API" setting from within the HomeWizard "Energy" app for each Energy Socket you want to expose to Apple HomeKit.
-It is also you assign fixed/static IP addresses to each Energy Socket in your network.
+It is also adviced to assign fixed/static IP addresses to each Energy Socket in your network to improve reliability.

-More on this on the HomeWizard support page: [Integrating Energy with other systems (API)](https://helpdesk.homewizard.com/en/articles/5935977-integrating-energy-with-other-systems-api)

 ### Enabling the Local API setting (required)